 In this paper, we proposed a robotic approach to expand the idea of synthetic aperture imaging for medical ultrasound.
 Extended aperture improves the lateral resolution of the image.
 The effect of uncertainty caused by robotic tracking accuracy and transformation calibration accuracy between robot end effector and the ultrasound image is evaluated through simulation.
-Moreover, the resolution improvement is confirmed through an experiment.
-As the future work, various synthetic aperture reconstruction algorithms and different data acquisition geometries will be investigated.
+Moreover, the resolution improvement is confirmed through experiments.